lindavr/Docs/readme.md

 For convenience, the root directory of each repository contains a Markdown template file named `template.md`, which can be used as a "starter file" if you need to create a new article for submission to the repository.
 The file contains various examples of using Markdown to format an article, along with general instructions.

+#### Metadata
 At the top of the file, you'll also see a "metadata" section, which contains various tags used for tracking information relating to the article.
 Article metadata enables certain functionality, such as author attribution, contributor attribution, breadcrumbs, article descriptions, and SEO optimizations as well as reporting Microsoft uses to evaluate the performance of the content.
 So the metadata is important!
 If you're unsure of the values to use for the metadata section, you can leave them blank and they will be reviewed/completed by the pull request reviewer for the repository.

+See the [Metadata for docs.microsoft.com articles - TBD](article-metadata.md) article to learn more about the article metadata we require at the top of each article.

 ## Get started with fork-based contributions